beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 **What are deep ConvNets learning?**

 e.g. Pick a unit in layer 1.
 Find the nine different image patches(`3 x 3` ) that maximize the unit’s activation (there are many activations in layer1). pass training set into neural network and figure out what is the image that maximizes that particular units activation.
-By doing this, will see what is hidden layer recognizing such as looking for simple features like averitical line
+By doing this, will see what is hidden layer recognizing such as looking for simple features like a veritical line

 ![](/img/post/cnn/week4pic5.png)